The Ultimate Guide for Moving to Denver

 Securing a means of transportation is essential, especially in a city like Denver that doesn’t have the most comprehensive public transportation system.

 Will you bring your car with you?
-Buy or lease once you arrive?
+Buy or lease a car once you arrive?
 Or will you rely on alternative ways of traversing the city?

 If you plan on driving most places, you should prepare for the Denver traffic, especially during rush hour.
 It’s no worse than any other major metro area, but that doesn’t mean you can ignore its existence (or the inconvenience it might bring).